enso-org/enso/docs/distribution/launcher.md

 ## Updating the Launcher
 Besides managing Enso versions, the launcher has the ability to also update itself.
+By default it updates to the latest version available, but it also allows downgrades by specifying a version explicitly.

 ### Minimal Required Launcher Version
 Each version of Enso can specify the minimum version of launcher required to run it.
-This version is (TODO?) specified in the release metadata on GitHub.
+This version is specified in a Manifest file that should be included as an artifact for every Enso release.

 Moreover, if a given project uses some new build features, it may require a newer version of the launcher.
 Thus, project configuration can also specify a minimal required launcher version.

-The launcher chooses the more recent of the two.
-If the launcher detects that the installed version is too old to run a specific project / Enso version, it performs a launcher version upgrade.
-If possible, the launcher should resume any commands that were interrupted by the upgrade.
+If the launcher detects that the installed version is older than one of the two criteria above, it performs a launcher version upgrade.
+Afterwards, if possible, the launcher should resume any commands that were interrupted by the upgrade.

 ### Downloading Launcher Releases
 TODO GitHub releases